lukewhrit/spacebin/README.md

 #### **How it differs from hastebin:**

-* Always uses phonetic key generation
+* Only supports phonetic key generation.
+  * Although, this could be changed in the future and the source code is setup for a change like this.
 * Written in TypeScript
+  * TypeScript allows for a more maintainable and stable codebase.
-* No flat file storage
+* Doesn't support flat file storage.
+  * Instead you can just use SQLite.
-* Supports every database TypeORM supports.
-(MySQL, MariaDB, Postgres, CockroachDB, SQLite, Microsoft SQL Server, Oracle, SAP Hana, sql.js, MongoDB)
+* Supports more databases.
+Glue supports the following databases: **MySQL, MariaDB, Postgres, CockroachDB, SQLite, Microsoft SQL Server, Oracle, SAP Hana, sql.js, and MongoDB** via TypeORM
-* A well-documented RESTful API
+* A well-documented RESTful API.
-* Well-documented(ish) source code.
+* Fairly well-documented source code.

 ## Installation